Financing a Casita

 You have a roommate who intends to continue to rent out space from you.
 Their income may count as qualifying income toward your new home.
 Fannie Mae will ask you to verify 12 months of rent that your roommate paid in your recent home.
 Their average monthly rent may determine this amount.
 This amount then can count toward your monthly income qualification.
 Boarder Income is limited to 30% of your total income qualification.

-For more information visit Fannie Mae's ADU page.
+For more information visit Fannie Mae's Casita page (a.k.a.
+Accessory Dwelling Units).

 Chase Bank Loan Tools